eitssg/sck-core-cli/README.md

-#  SCK Module - CORE
+#  Simple Cloud Kit CLI

 # REMODELING THIS LIBRARY.
 IT IS STILL DRAFT